Commonjava/indy/user/addons/folo/index.md

     admin.clearTrackingRecord( trackingId );

-    IOUtils.closeQuietly( aprox );
+    IOUtils.closeQuietly( indy );

 ### Web UI

-The Folo add-on does not currently have any web UI visibility, but one is [planned](https://github.com/Commonjava/aprox/issues/124).
+The Folo add-on does not currently have any web UI visibility, but one is [planned](https://github.com/Commonjava/indy/issues/124).